sathvikb007/CIFAR10-Dataset-CNN/README.md

 techniques .
 Various models have been trained and the last model in the file has achieved a training and test accuracy of 86.35% each.

-The code is written in Python with the help of the popoular deep learning framework Keras.
+The code is written in Python with the help of the popular deep learning framework Keras.